College of Liberal Arts and Human Sciences Interim Associate Dean for Research and Graduate Studies, 2018.

 - Interim co-director, September-October 2014.

-- Contributed to the design, development, and implementation of ICAT’s signature space–the Cube with its 147-speaker audio diffusion system including 9 holosonics, designed to support Wave Field Synthesis, Ambisonics, and Vector Based Amplitude Panning (a $650,000 project).
+- Contributed to the design, development, fund-raising, and implementation of ICAT’s signature space–the $15M Cube and its 147-speaker audio diffusion system including 9 holosonics, designed to support Wave Field Synthesis, Ambisonics, Vector Based Amplitude Panning, and other experimental forms of audio spatialization (a $650,000 project).

 Assistant Co-Director, Virginia Tech Collaborative for Creative Technologies in the Arts and Design (CCTAD), 2008-2012.